Pirates vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Dane Dunning (4-0) will take to the mound for the Rangers and make his fourth start of the season.
+- Nathan Eovaldi (5-2) will take to the mound for the Rangers and make his 10th start of the season.

-- Dunning has pitched five or more innings in three straight games and will look to extend that streak.
+- Eovaldi has pitched five or more innings in nine straight games and will look to extend that streak.

 |Opponent